arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 stage after either reaching a pre-configured maximum batch size or a ticker with a pre-configured interval has elapsed.
 This is used to modulate disk IO and improve the quality of batching in the next stage.

 **Stage 3** - Shared - Batcher - Receives a set of disk operations and batches them into more efficient groups.
-This stage first groups together disk operations that are related to the same file, and then sorts the operations by the offset in the file.
+Groups together disk operations that are related to the same file, and then sorts the operations by their offset in the file.
 This maximizes sequential IO.

 **Stage 4** - Shared - Persist - Receives a set of disk operations and distributes them over a set of workers to perform concurrent access on different files.
 This stage also manages a set of locks on top of a file system to ensure multiple